tulku/kicad-project-generator/README.md

 To start working on the PCB we:

 1. `$ source setup.bash`
-1. `$ docker-kicad`
+1. `$ docker_kicad`

+Inside the kicad instance you will find that the paths are not the same.
+The program will be running from the home directory of a kicad *user*.
+In that home directory, you will find a folder with the same name as the project you created.
+That is the *same* project folder that you just created.

 ## How to use an existing project

-When starting to work on an existing project (a project we just cloned from github for example), we need to follow these steps:
+When starting to work on an existing project (a project we just cloned from github for example), we need to follow these steps only once:

 1. `$ source setup.bash`
+1. `$ cd docker`
-1. `$ build-kicad-docker`
+1. `$ docker_build` (wait a lot of time...)

+Afther that, we start kicad (after source the setup.bash)

-1. `$ docker-kicad`
+1. `$ dockerr_kicad`

 # More information